cirobrignolo/TicTacToe/README.md

 ## Tests

-There are test for models, serielizers and views.
+There are test for models, serializers and views.
 To run the test use the command
     ```bash
     python manage.py test
     ```

 ## Feedback